DWI Attorneys Austin

 What should I say if I am stopped by a police officer and asked if I have been drinking?

-Be polite and courteous.
+If you are pulled over, be polite and courteous.
 Do not admit any type of guilt or apologize for anything.
 This is not the time to try and talk your way out of your situation.
 You will already be nervous enough and the chance of you saying something you do not mean will be greater.
 Also, if you do try and talk your way out of the stop, the officer will keep prompting you to further incriminate yourself, and you will most likely dig yourself into a deeper hole.
 Further, the officer most likely has already made up his or her mind to have you perform Field Sobriety Tests, so your answer may be irrelevant.

 If the tongue slips, telling the officer that you have had 1 or 2 drinks is not incriminating and may explain the odor of alcohol coming from inside the car.
 If you only had 2 drinks, I would tell the officer the time of your first drink, the time of your second drink, and where you were drinking.
 This confident, truthful answer would certainly let the officer know that you did not have enough alcohol to possibly be intoxicated.